 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
 Responsible Dischargers that identify on-site sources of phosphorus through the required pollutant source assessment are to implement BMPs specific to preventing or controlling stormwater exposure to the sources of phosphorus.
-Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H Section I.D.2.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H, Section I.D.2.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.

-The San Diego Creek and Newport Bay Watershed Nutrients TMDL has WLA compliance deadline set in 2007 for construction sites.
+The San Diego Creek and Newport Bay Watershed Nutrients TMDL has waste load allocation compliance deadline set in 2007 for construction sites.
 Since this compliance deadline has passed, the compliance actions are applicable to the Responsible Dischargers upon the effective date of this General Permit.

 e.
 Sediment TMDLs

 Twenty-five (25) sediment TMDLs are translated for this General Permit.
-Sediment is the loose sand, clay, silt and other soil particles that settle at the bottom of a body of water.
+Sediment is the loose sand, clay, silt, and other soil particles that settle at the bottom of a body of water.
 Sediment can be detrimental to aquatic life by interfering with photosynthesis, respiration, growth, reproduction, and oxygen exchange in water bodies.
 Sediment can be transported in construction site discharges due to excessive erosion.
 At construction sites, the rate of erosion is increased due to increased amount of exposed and disturbed soil.
 Therefore, construction sites that discharge into the watersheds of these water bodies are considered Responsible Dischargers and shall comply with the requirements set forth in these TMDLs.

 i.
 Albion River Sediment TMDL

-The United States Environmental Protection Agency (U.S. EPA) established the Albion River Sediment TMDL on December 20, 2001 to address the impairment on the Albion River and its tributaries due to sediment.
+The United States Environmental Protection Agency (U.S. EPA) established the Albion River Sediment TMDL on December 20, 2001, to address the impairment on the Albion River and its tributaries due to sediment.

 The implementation requirements for the Albion River Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Albion River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no significant point sources of sediment in the Albion River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no significant point sources of sediment in the Albion River watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Quality Control Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Quality Control Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 ii.
 Big River Sediment TMDL

-The U.S. EPA established the Big River Sediment TMDL on December 20, 2001 to address the impairment of Big River Sediment TMDL and its tributaries due to sediment.
+The U.S. EPA established the Big River Sediment TMDL on December 20, 2001, to address the impairment of Big River Sediment TMDL and its tributaries due to sediment.

 The implementation requirements for the Big River Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Big River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation